#1 We’ll talk—a lot.

 Q: Do I have to do kegels my whole life?

 World-renowned researcher Kari Bo says this is the million-dollar question!
-The answer is that it’s really an individual thing.
-Some women rarely do Kegels, but they keep their pelvic muscles and core muscles strong with other physical activity.
+The answer is that it’s an individual thing.
+Some women rarely do Kegels but keep their pelvic and core muscles strong with other physical activity.
 Some women do have to do them very regularly to keep symptoms at bay.

 But ultimately, you want your pelvic floor muscles to be strong just like any muscles in the body.